RirsFleeXOG/RirsFleeXOG/README.md

 - 👋 Hi, I’m @RirsFleeXOG
-- 👀 I’m interested in ...  la programacion
+- 👀 I’m interested in ...  the coding
-- 🌱 I’m currently learning ... a codificar
+- 🌱 I’m currently learning ... to encode
 - 💞️ I’m looking to collaborate on ...
 VPNS
 - 📫 How to reach me ... instagram @pathv1